 Amazon only accepts fixed-layout content in the following categories: children’s books, comics, and extremely complex textbooks.
 In theory, they also take interactive and enhanced ebooks.

 Although it is possible to turn the epub3 into a working KF8, the solution isn’t straightforward and requires coding knowledge.
 It might work OK with fixed-layout epubs, but it fails when it comes to enhanced ebooks.
 (I’ve only had decent success using KindleGen to convert fixed-layout epub3’s containing vertical Japanese script.)
 If you’d like to distribute your interactive ebook on Amazon, you better start from scratch.

 Although interactive ebooks are not compatible with traditional Kobo devices, they work on Kobo tablets.
-Additionally, you can access and read your interactive ebooks, and enhanced ebooks (and other epub3 files) bought in the Kobo store using Adobe Digital Editions (version 4.5 and above).
+Access interactive ebooks and other epub3 files bought in the Kobo store using Adobe Digital Editions (version 4.5 and above).
 You can do this with DRM protected books as well.
-Read here how to do this.

 Scribd accepts epub3 and works well with fixed-layout epubs.
 Unfortunately, the Scribd app is unable to play audio, video or animation.